Blog

 Step 1: Anchor on Total Cost of Ownership (TCO)

 Add up: subscription fee + implementation + integrations + training + ongoing support over 36 months.
 A $30/user/month tool with $20,000 in implementation costs may be more expensive overall than a $75/user/month platform that deploys in days.
+IBM’s enterprise TCO methodology recommends this same 36-month window as the standard evaluation horizon for SaaS investments.

 Step 2: Model How Pricing Scales With You

 Simulate your cost at 2x and 5x your current size.
 Does the pricing model penalize growth?
 Per-asset pricing tends to scale more predictably than per-user models for organizations adding headcount faster than asset count.
+Platforms with built-in workflow automation and operations management capabilities also reduce the manual overhead cost that typically grows with organizational scale.

 Step 3: Assess Operational Impact